 Mott St is a tiny Asian resto tucked away in an unassuming space, helmed by the Ruxbin folks, and serving things like bagel-inspired Everything Wings.

 Jake Melnick's Corner Tap is a beer bar in River North, Chicago that's serving up some killer hot wings and other bar foods.

 The 50's a tri-level sports temple serving gluttonous fare like in-house smoked meats (ribs, pulled pork, wings), mac 'n' cheese toppable with everything from chicken to chili, and the "Double-Secret Probation"-esque "Triple Secret:" a tri-meat fatburger with a classified recipe.

 Crisp is a chicken wing joint in Lakeview that's known for its variety of sauces, including the famous Seoul Sassy one.

 It may not be the final frontier, but with ice-taps pouring 16 traditional and seasonal brews, a meat heavy menu featuring specialty sausages, steaks, and "Animal Service", flat screen TVs, and a beer garden, you won't need to explore any further.
 Allied: Ready yourself for Animal Service with some Smith & Forge, the hard cider that's built strong -- built from Apples and built to Refresh.

-Because apparently not everything in Japan gets lost in translation, the former Charlie Trotter's exec chef drew on the energy and community he discovered in the country's street food scene when conceiving Yusho, relying on his architect wife to channel his vision into an eclectic space centered around a bar made from century-old wood beams and lit by reclaimed lights dangling at different lengths, and a skylit back room equipped with a projector playing anime, so you won't be alone in having eyes bigger than your stomach.
+Because apparently not everything in Japan gets lost in translation, the former Charlie Trotter's exec chef here drew on the energy and community he discovered in the country's street food scene when conceiving Yusho.
+His architect wife channeled his vision into an eclectic space with a bar made from century-old wood beams and a skylit back room projecting anime.